Travel Nursing Salary & Benefits 2024

 • Certification and licensure reimbursement

 In some cases, your stipends as a travel nurse will be just that — stipends, which means that you receive them no matter what.
-So, if you’re able to find cheaper housing, or decide to make a diet of Ramen noodles your go-to, you have the potential to pocket the extra money as well.
-Most of the time, these stipends are non-taxable, which means you don’t have to report them as additional income come April.
-You can also get tax breaks for maintaining your full-time home, which equates to extra money in your pocket overall too.
+So, if you’re able to find cheaper housing or decide to make a diet of Ramen noodles your go-to, you have the potential to pocket the extra money as well.

 Perks of Travel Nursing You May Not Know

-But it’s important to remember that although travel nursing offers a wide range of financial perks, there are so many incredible non-monetary benefits to bravely taking on a travel position!
+It’s important to remember that although travel nursing offers a wide range of financial perks, there are so many incredible non-monetary benefits to bravely taking on a travel position!

 For example, travel nursing can make you an even better nurse by exposing you to various new learning experiences in and out of the hospital.
 Not only are you moving to a new city or state, but you are also gaining exposure to diverse patient populations and unique hospital environments.
 While many career nurses work within the same unit and specialty throughout their careers, travel nurses gain exposure to as many different environments as they desire!